Liam Everts on MXGP of Trentino Overall MX2 Win - Racer X

-MX Large’s Geoff Meyer sent us this text from the press conference with Liam Everts after the MXGP of Trentino over the weekend.
+MX Large’s Geoff Meyer sent us this text from a post-race interview with Liam Everts after the MXGP of Trentino over the weekend.

 Red Bull KTM Factory rider Liam Everts scored his fourth Grand Prix win in his rather short Grand Prix career last weekend at the very beautiful and technical Trentino circuit.
 The Belgian, who had missed the opening round in Argentina due to a thumb injury never expected to be winning this early, but due to consistent results and some bad luck from his opposition, Everts took advantage of the situation.